thetatauthetagamma/THT-Website/README.md

     - Create commit with `git commit -m "meaningful commit message"`.
     - Push changes to the remote repository with `git push --set-upstream origin [FEATURE_NAME]`.
 5. If a branch is ready to be merged, open a Pull Request on Github.
-6. Notify Hari or Kate for the merge approval.
+6. Notify Kate for the merge approval.
 7. Post-merge, the feature branch may be deleted.
 Repeat the process and generate a new branch for the next set of changes.

 NOTE: Any changes merged to the main branch will be automatically built, cloned onto Hari's personal repo (via Github Actions), and deployed.